-An investment in our Series D Preferred Units involves risks.
-You should carefully consider all of the information contained in this prospectus supplement, the accompanying base prospectus and the documents incorporated by reference as provided under "Incorporation by Reference," including our Annual Report on Form 10-K for the year ended December 31, 2017, the subsequent Quarterly Report on Form 10-Q for the quarter ended March 31, 2018 and the risk factors described under "Risk Factors" therein.
-This prospectus supplement, the accompanying base prospectus and the documents incorporated by reference also contain forward-looking statements that involve risks and uncertainties.
+An investment in the notes involves risks.
+You should carefully consider all of the information contained in this prospectus supplement, the accompanying prospectus and the documents incorporated by reference as provided under "Where You Can Find More Information" and "Incorporation by Reference," including our Annual Report on Form 10-K for the year ended December 31, 2017, the subsequent Quarterly Report on Form 10-Q for the quarters ended March 31, 2018, June 30, 2018 and September 30, 2018 and the risk factors described under "Risk Factors" in such reports.
+This prospectus supplement, the accompanying prospectus and the documents incorporated by reference also contain forward-looking statements that involve risks and uncertainties.
 Please read "Forward-Looking Statements."
-Our actual results could differ materially from those anticipated in the forward-looking statements as a result of certain factors, including the risks described elsewhere in this prospectus supplement, in the accompanying base prospectus and in the documents incorporated by reference.
-If any of these risks occur, our business, financial condition or results of operation could be adversely affected.
+Our actual results could differ materially from those anticipated in the forward-looking statements as a result of certain factors, including the risks described below, elsewhere in this prospectus supplement, in the accompanying prospectus and in the documents incorporated by reference.
+If any of these risks occur, our business, financial condition, results of operations, cash flows or prospects could be adversely affected.

-Risks Related to the Series D Preferred Units
+Risks Related to the Notes